 Duality is the major theme of Kristen Ferrell’s work.
 The conflicting imagery of beauty vs. grotesque; innocence and rage; id vs. superego.
 Being raised in a quiet, God-fearing Kansas home, and being plagued with constant violent rebellious tendencies forced her to express internal conflicts through artistic outlets.
 Influenced by artists such as Albrecht Dürer, Goya, and Hieronymus Bosch, she voices her confusion with human behavior through classical symbolism, but in modern terms.
-Using the classical meaning behind the objects and animals represented in her work, she relays her reactions and observations to subjects such as self-betrayal, who we are vs. who we wish to be, the heartbreak that presents itself when dealing with others, and the ways we fuck ourselves over for the sake of the people we chose to care about, and the predatory nature of people.
+Using the classical meaning behind the objects and animals represented in her work, she relays her reactions and observations to subjects such as self-betrayal, who we are vs. who we wish to be, the madness that presents itself when dealing with others, the ways we fuck ourselves over for the sake of the people we chose to care about, and the predatory nature of those people.
 Basically- about trying to stay sane while existing as a human.

-Though Kristen hates the beach, the ocean, sun, sand and swimming pools- for unknown reasons she currently resides in Southern California.
+Though Kristen hates the beach, ocean, sun, sand and swimming pools- for unknown reasons she currently resides in Southern California.
 She can usually be found in her pajamas at home covered in paint with her husband, 18 year old son, 2 silly cats and 3 darling Chiweenies (it's a kind of dog- check 'em out at Chiweenie Army).
 In addition to her artwork and gallery shows, she is the sole owner and operator of Kristen Ferrell Clothing & Accessories- a clothing line based on her artwork and illustrations.
 If it weren't for the warm and loving support of coffee, she would not be able to balance the stresses of being a mom, gallery deadlines, and running a clothing line.
 Thank you, coffee.

 2000 - Hollander Family Foundation Award